Northwest Passage: In Franklin's Footsteps - 17 Days - $14,495

 This passage marks an area rich in marine and avian life.
 Thick-billed murres, ivory gulls, beluga, narwhal and bowhead whales reside in the ice-strewn waters.
 In addition to abundant wildlife, we’ll delve deeper into the exploration of the Northwest Passage and the mercantile efforts of the Hudson's Bay Company.

-Days 14 to 16: Kitikmeot Region:
+Days 13 to 16: Kitikmeot Region

-The traditional territory of the Netsilik Inuit, the Kitikmeot Region consists of parts of Victoria Island, the adjacent part of the mainland as far as the Boothia Peninsula, King William Island, and the southern portion of Prince of Wales Island.
 Recently, the Kitikmeot Region has been in the news since the finding of the lost ships of the Franklin Expedition in its waters.
 It is Nunavut’s least-populated region, though wildlife abounds here both in the sea and on land.
-We will spend our time navigating the
+We will spend our time navigating the ice-strewn waters in search of wildlife.

 We’ll also call in at Uqsuqtuuq (Gjoa Haven) home of the Guardians of Terror Bay.
 The European name, Gjoa Haven, honours Roald Amundsen who overwintered in the bay for two years while searching for the Northwest Passage.
-Amundsen became the first European to cross the Northwest Passage, thanks to the knowledge and largesse of Inuit.
-The community has an excellent cultural centre and is well known for carvings and wall hangings.

 Located at the mouth of the Coppermine River, Kugluktuk is the westernmost community in Nunavut.
 Iqaluktuuttiaq (Cambridge Bay), is an alternate disembarkation point, and may be used based on sea, ice and weather conditions.